Azure/Copilot-For-Security/README.md

 **Check your pull request status and sync from main repository**

 After your Pull Request has been merged, please check to make sure it got into the main repository.
-We recommend checking both in the GitHub website as well as by doing a sync to my local repo and verifying it there.
-You want to be certain that everything looks right before you delete anything.
+We recommend checking both in the GitHub website as well as by doing a sync to your local repo and verifying the changes are now in place.

-**Good Luck and get contributing to the Community!!!**
+**Good Luck and Happy contributing to Copilot for Security Community !!!**